hpweisberg/hpweisberg/README.md

 ## My name is Harrison Weisberg & I'm a Full Stack Engineer from Marina del Rey CA.
-### I'm currently completing a full time impresive Software Engerneering bootcamp with General Assymbley.
+### I'm currently completing a full time immersive Software Engineering bootcamp with General Assembly.

-While I may be new to coding, my love an experince in the tech field has been a part of my life as far as I can remember.
+While I may be new to coding, my love an experience in the tech field has been a part of my life as far as I can remember.
 I'm thrilled to be able to contribute to the world of tech in new and exciting ways!

 I most recently completed [MAMBA](https://harrison-snake.netlify.app/), a take on the classic game of Snake.
 Give it a play and tell me what you think!
-All feedback is greatly appricated.
+All feedback is greatly appreciated.

 My current skillset includes:
 - HTML